kenxzhao/kenxzhao.github.io/index.md

 I was a NASA FINESST scholar and PhD candidate in the Atmospheric and Oceanic Sciences (AOS) Department at UCLA.
 I'm currently working as a NSF OPP postdoctoral fellow at researcher at Oregon State University as of January, 2022.

-## Contact

-If you want to discuss science, don't hesitate to reach out to me.

-Email: zhaoke[at]oregonstate[dot]edu